-- To improve stakeholders’ awareness of the different food system core components of national food systems — food supply chains, food environments, and consumers — and how these components influence diets and nutrition outcomes
+- To improve stakeholders’ awareness of the different core components of national food systems — food supply chains, food environments, individual factors, and consumer behavior — and how these components influence diets, nutrition, and health, livelihood, and environmental outcomes;

-- To enable stakeholders to compare their food systems with those of other countries of a similar food system type,
+- To enable stakeholders to compare their food systems with those of other countries of a similar food systems type; and

-- To suggest priority areas of action — in the form of policy and program interventions, tools, and investments — for improving food systems’ contribution to diets and nutrition and indicate the food system actors that need to be involved in bringing about the change desired
+- To diagnose challenge areas and suggest priority areas of action — in the form of policy and program interventions, tools, and investments — for improving food systems’ contribution to human and planetary health.

-The Dashboard was developed by an international, multi-disciplinary team led by Johns Hopkins University and the Global Alliance for Improved Nutrition.
+The Dashboard was developed by an international, multi-disciplinary team of over 30 people across nine core organizations and six partner organizations led by Johns Hopkins University and the Global Alliance for Improved Nutrition.
 Collaborators include the Food and Agriculture Organization of the United Nations, the Alliance of Bioversity International and CIAT, Harvard University, City, University of London, University of Michigan, Michigan State University, and the Agriculture-Nutrition Community of Practice.